github/copilot-survey-engine/README.md

 npm start
 ```

 As a first time execution probot will prompt you for creating a new GitHub App or connect it with an existing App.
 As you complete the requested information, a .env file will get created in your local source code and all the private information regarding your GitHub App will be automatically written there.
+If you need guidance on how to configure your first GitHub App, please review this guide https://probot.github.io/docs/development/#configuring-a-github-app.

 You will also need to provide the DATABASE_CONNECTION_STRING in your env file.